Some posts contain compensated links. Please read this disclaimer for more info.

 We can’t always be aware of sustainable tourism practices, but we can go green as we hop, jump and skip about our planet.
 All you have to do is follow a few of these sustainable travel tips.

 Travel More When You Fly

-What travel more you say?
+What travel more, you say?
 Airplane travel is known to be a no-no for the environment, but we must use it.
-So, when you do fly, stay in placed longer.
-If you have a stopover – make use of them and see the country, so you don’t have to fly back there again.
+So, when you do fly, stay in one place longer.
+If you have a stopover, use them and see the country, so you don’t have to fly back there again.

 Book Non-Stop Flights

 If you don’t have to make a stopover, don’t.
 Those pesky takeoffs and landings contribute the most to the plane’s carbon emissions, and even better if you book a vacation in known eco-destinations